In spite of all the high technology available these days, in the form of computer based audio

 by doing so, or have you lost something?
 Theoretical audio is always evolving but the human ear

-is still the same bit of skin a gristle it always was, so can we really teach such an old
+is still the same bit of skin and gristle it always was, so can we really teach such an old

 device as far as audio pick-ups go and added to that, it is connected to a very individual